JChristensen/Timezone/ReadMe.txt

 --------------------------------------------------------------------------------
 The following example sketches are included with the Timezone library:

-OneTimeZone: A simple self-adjusting clock for a single time zone.
+Clock: A simple self-adjusting clock for a single time zone.
 TimeChangeRules may be optionally read from EEPROM.

-ManyTimeZones: A self-adjusting clock for multiple time zones.
+WorldClock: A self-adjusting clock for multiple time zones.

 WriteRules: A sketch to write TimeChangeRules to EEPROM.